jetbrains-academy/kotlin-onboarding-introduction/Introduction/TheFirstDateWithProgramming/CompleteTheProject/task.md

 String literals may contain template expressions – pieces of code that are evaluated and whose results are concatenated into the string.
-[A template expression](https://kotlinlang.org/docs/strings.html#string-templates) starts with a dollar sign (`$`) and consists of either a name.
+[A template expression](https://kotlinlang.org/docs/strings.html#string-templates) starts with a dollar sign (`$`) and consists of either a name or an expression in curly braces.

-You can use this construction to put something into the string:
+To insert something into a string, you can use the following construction:
 ```kotlin
 val a = 5
 println("a = $a") // a = 5 will be printed